Mini-Pills (Progestin-Only)

 If you ever have concerns about side effects, you should tell your health care provider.
 Your concerns should be taken seriously.

-The mini pill is very safe.
+Beyond the breast cancer concerns discussed in the section "Special considerations for breast cancer survivors and thrivers," the mini pill is very safe.
 In fact, pregnancy has a higher risk of health problems than the mini pill.

 Mini pills do not have estrogen hormone.
 People who have higher risk for blood clots, stroke, or heart attack can safely take mini pills.